ZanettaR/Ladder/README.md

 ## Set Up Environment

 ### Rails

+Make sure you have ruby version 2.4.0.

+Then install ruby version 2.4.0 with the following commmand `rvm install ruby-2.4.0`

+If you do not have rvm, install RVM `\curl -sSL https://get.rvm.io | bash -s stable --ruby` then run the previous commmand again.

-1. After cloning the repo, cd into the ladder folder and run `gem install bundle` if you haven't already.
+After cloning the repo, cd into the ladder folder and run `gem install bundle` if you haven't already.

-2. Run `bundle install` to install the required gems.
+Run `bundle install` to install the required gems.

 **Run Rails Locally**: